-The National Bison Range, Ninepipe National Wildlife Refuge and Pablo National Wildlife Refuge are closed to hunting.
+The Bison Range, Ninepipe National Wildlife Refuge and Pablo National Wildlife Refuge are closed to hunting.

-An annual fall bird hunting closure of Tribal lands in the Millie's Woods area is in effect from September 1st to December 1st of each year.
+An annual fall bird hunting closure of Tribal lands in the Millie's Woods area is in effect from September 1st to January 31st of each year.
+Lands within this closure area are posted as closed.